breakfastquay/rubberband/README.md

 ### 4f.
 FFT and resampler selection

-Rubber Band requires additional library code for FFT calculation and resampling.
+Rubber Band requires the selection of library code for FFT calculation and resampling.
 Several libraries are supported.
 The selection is controlled (in Meson) using `-D` options and (in the code itself) using preprocessor flags set by the build system.
 These options and flags are detailed in the tables below.